spsforks/SCons-scons-wiki/IDEIntegration.md

 * Interactive mode to quickly build single source files speeding up round trip times
 * A special view for a convenient build target management of all workspace projects
 * Graph visualization of build dependencies with numerous layout algorithms and search and filter functionality that enables debugging of SCons scripts
-More information can be found at [http://sconsolidator.com](http://sconsolidator.com) and its update site is available at [http://www.sconsolidator.com/update](http://www.sconsolidator.com/update).
+More information can be found at [https://github.com/IFS-HSR/SConsolidator](https://github.com/IFS-HSR/SConsolidator).

 ---